Cronje's violent end

 The end of one great Test career... and the beginning of two others.
 WG Grace began the last of his 22 Tests at the age of 50 in England's draw against Australia at Trent Bridge.
 Grace made 28 and 1 and took no wickets, while two young debutants had mixed starts.
 For England, Wilfred Rhodes took seven wickets.
 For Australia, Victor Trumper began with a duck but went on to forge a reputation as one of their finest batsmen.

 Dinesh Karthik, born today, got his chance in the Indian squad when Parthiv Patel's form behind the stumps dropped drastically.
 On his one-day debut, at Lord's in 2004, Karthik caught the eye with a brilliant one-hand stumping to dismiss Michael Vaughan.
 A few months later he made his Test debut against Australia in Mumbai.
 But after managing just one fifty in ten Tests, he was axed in favour of the flamboyant MS Dhoni.
 He returned for India's tour of South Africa in 2006, scored his maiden Test ton in Dhaka in 2007, and was for a while considered a specialist Test opener.
 But once Dhoni became a fixture, Karthik retreated to the fringes.
-India preferred Wriddhiman Saha as the keeper after Dhoni's Test retirement, so Karthik had to be content with being a high-value player in the IPL, going for over million dollars in the 2014 and 2015 auctions.
+India preferred Wriddhiman Saha as the keeper after Dhoni's Test retirement, so Karthik had to be content with being a high-value player in the IPL for the next few seasons.
+He did earn an India recall for the 2017 Champions Trophy, though, replacing the injured Manish Pandey in the 15-player squad before the tournament began.

 The first Indian Premier League ended with a cliffhanger of a final.
 Rajasthan Royals, the tournament's most consistent side (and its most underrated) beat Chennai Super Kings off the final ball in Mumbai.
 Rajasthan needed 21 off 14 balls when their star batsman, Yusuf Pathan, was run out for a 39-ball 56.
 Their lead bowler, Sohail Tanvir, joined Shane Warne at the crease, and at the start of the final over Rajasthan needed eight off six balls.
 It came down to one off one.
 Tanvir pulled to short mid-on, by which time Warne had already scrambled halfway down the pitch.